Kaishan USA | June 26, 2024 | Uncategorized

 But first, a contrast.

-A single-stage compressor like Kaishan’s KRSP premium rotary screw air compressor generates a compression ratio of 7.8 to 1 to create 100 PSIG of pressure.
-It is one of the most cost-effective compressors on the market, and Kaishan backs it with an industry-leading lifetime airend warranty.
+Consider a single-stage unit, like Kaishan’s KRSP premium rotary screw air compressor, which generates a compression ratio of 7.8:1 to reach around 100 PSIG.
+It’s one of the most cost-effective compressors available and comes with an industry-leading lifetime airend warranty.
+However, when comparing a single vs two stage compressor, the two-stage model can reduce the compression workload, boosting efficiency.

 But, as mentioned, the KRSP2 divides that work into a first stage of 2.8 to 1, followed by a second stage of 2.8 to 1.
 Plus, before the second stage, the air passes through an interstage cooling step, removing some of the heat of compression and building efficiency.